 Inquire with Go Global VIRS advisors at go.global@ubc.ca first before sending award recommendations to the awards team for processing.
 More info on the VIRS program can be found on the Go Global website here: https://global.ubc.ca/go-global/coming-ubc-study-abroad/visiting-international-research-students-virs/frequently-asked.

 Award recommendations can be emailed to award.recommend@ubc.ca for processing using the form below.
 Please allow up to 10 business days for processing.
+Do not notify award receipient prior to the award recommendation being processed, in case there is an issue preventing award being offered.

 Instructions on how to use the assignment form.